evefonwu/pubsub-sns-topic-subscriptions-filter/README.md

-# EDA PubSub Messaging: SNS Subscriptions Filter Demo
+# EDA PubSub Messaging: SNS Topic Subscriptions Filter Demo

 This is the CDK Python Application source code for the demo described in this post: